 II.
 MAIN BUILDING AND CHAPEL

-Albeit austere, as suits the Douro buildings of this period, this house's style is quite harmonious and fits perfectly in the surroundings.
+Albeit austere, as most of the Douro buildings of this period, this house's style is quite harmonious and fits perfectly in the surroundings.
 Its architectonic features are those of a 17th century building.
-But the prosperity brought by the Port wine trade, before the philloxera pest, allowed for great expansion and manifold improvements.
+However, the prosperity brought by the Port wine trade, before the philloxera pest, allowed for great expansion and manifold improvements.
 Behind the 17th century façade unfold sober and not too big rooms, covered by beautiful eightfold ceilings with woodcarvings.
 But the most imposing parts of this remodelling are doubtlessly the fountain with stone carved dolphins, as well as a stone carved bowl, not to mention the plane flanked alley leading to the house.

 Afonso Cabral wrote "the past lives again in the aged manor, in its blazoned chapel, in its crenellated gates, in its courtyards where the fountain dolphins break the silence spurting water into the basins, as placid as sand thread running in the hourglass".

 The chapel was founded in 1462 and entailed that same year by Gonçalo Lobo.
 In the remaining 15th century it was used as main church, while the parish church was being built - witness to this fact is the baptismal font which as a rule only exists in parish churches.
-On the main front looking on the village square hangs a stone coat of arms and shield, where a skull is carved between sword and scourge, meaning its owner had the right of to pass sentence and give shelter (Lord of Axe and Hanging Rope).
+On the main front looking on the village square hangs a stone coat of arms and shield, where a skull is carved between a sword and a scourge, meaning its owner had the right to pass sentence and give shelter (Lord of Axe and Hanging Rope).